-The following is a summary of the rights of our common stock and preferred stock and certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws as they are currently in effect.
+The following is a summary of the rights of our common stock and preferred stock and certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws as they will be in effect upon the completion of this offering.
 This summary does not purport to be complete and is qualified in its entirety by the provisions of our amended and restated certificate of incorporation and amended and restated bylaws, copies of which have been filed as exhibits to the registration statement of which this prospectus is a part.

-Our authorized capital stock consists of 1,100,000,000 shares, with a par value of \$0.0001 per share, of which:
+Immediately following the completion of this offering, our authorized capital stock will consist of 1,100,000,000 shares, with a par value of \$0.0001 per share, of which: